Chinwe Isaac

+Early life and education

-Chinwe Isaac was born in Owerri, Imo State.
-She celebrates her birthday every September 5 of each year.
+Isaac was born in Owerri, Imo State.
+She celebrates her birthday on 5 September.

+Issac earned a national diploma in music from the University of Nigeria Nsukka.
+Thereafter, she studied political science at the Lagos State University (LASU) part-time while acting.

 Career

 Isaac's acting career started in 2008, she became prominent when she was featured in the Nollywood movie One Last Feeling.
 However, she became more notable when she featured in the movie Isioma Scotland.
-Because of her role in this movie, she won an award as the Face of Igbo Movie of the year.
+Because of her role in this movie, she won an award as the Face of Igbo Movie of the Year.
+Isaac's passion for acting started when she was a child.
+She played major roles during school dramas.
+Coincidentally, both her parents were actors.
+They used to act in church dramas, so they were very supportive of her.

-In a 2012 list compiled by Vanguard, Isaac was listed as one of top five hot Nollywood actresses in the film industry to watch out for.
+In a 2012 list compiled by Vanguard, Isaac was listed as one of the top five hot Nollywood actresses to watch out for.

 Isaac declared her intention to quit acting to focus on a new direction for her life.

-Her decision to stop acting was because she wants to keep a happy marital home. she later featured in some movies.
+Her decision to stop acting was because she wanted to build a happy marital home.
+She later featured in some movies.
+She became an A-list actress three years after joining the movie industry.
+While she was in Imo State, she registered with the state chapter of the Actors Guild of Nigeria (AGN) before relocating to Lagos State for her studies.